lukeorth/lugo/lugo/content/posts/maze-generation.md

 }
 {{</highlight >}}

-Additionally, our algorithm needs to maintain its positional history with a stack.
+Additionally, our algorithm needs a way to maintain its positional history.
+We can use a stack to accomplish this.
 Since Go doesn't provide this out of the box, we'll implement our own:

 {{< highlight go >}}
 type Stack struct {